maiaai/blog/README.md

 5. Create SuperUser: `python manage.py createsuperuser`
 6. The root url is : "http://localhost:{port}/api/"
 7. Use Postman or CURL to make requests.

+NOTE: Most of the test scenarios are covered with Unit tests.

 Thank you for considering me as a future coleague of yours.